 A lot of websites have a problem that doesn’t get much attention: dead pages.
-These are pages nobody ever visits—and you may not even be aware they exist.
+These are pages on a website that nobody ever visits—and you may not even be aware they exist.

 Some dead pages are so outdated you wouldn’t want anyone to see them.
 They might be based on old data, use terms you don’t use anymore, or contradict your current perspectives.
 Maybe they’re leftover from old advertising campaigns.
 They could also just be lower quality than you’re comfortable with now.